 |Distribute searches across multiple indexers||Search across multiple indexers|

 |Update the deployment||Deploy configuration updates across your environment|

-The Securing Splunk Enterprise manual tells you how to secure your Splunk software deployment.
+Securing Splunk tells you how to secure your Splunk deployment.

 |Authenticate users and edit roles||User and role-based access control|

-The Troubleshooting Manual provides guidance on Splunk Enterprise troubleshooting overall as well as some specific issues.
-In addition, topics in other manuals provide troubleshooting information for issues that arise during configuration.
+The Troubleshooting Manual provides overall guidance on Splunk troubleshooting.
+In addition, topics in other manuals provide troubleshooting information on specific issues.

 |Learn about Splunk troubleshooting tools||First steps|

 |Resolve common problems||Some common scenarios|